Amazon::API - A generic base class for AWS Services

 Generic class for constructing AWS API interfaces.
 Typically used as a parent class, but can be used directly.
 This package can also generates stubs for Amazon APIs using the Botocore project metadata.
 (See "BOTOCORE SUPPORT").

-The typical use of this is API is through the classes you build with
+The typical use of this API is through the classes you build with

-the included tool (amazon-api).
+the included tool (amzn-api).
 The tool leverages the Botocore

 project's metadata to build classes that are specific to each API (and